 Taking the train via Paris has two advantages over the Marseilles route.
 It's a bit quicker, and Paris!
 However, if you're planning on traveling straight through without visiting Paris, bear in my you need to change train stations.

-- Paris Gare de Lyon to Barcelona Sants by train 6h30
+- Paris Gare de Lyon to Barcelona Sants: 6h30

 London to Barcelona via Marseilles